 It is notable that the GH5 has a hotshoe, while the X-A10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Panasonic GH5 (unlike the X-A10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Panasonic GH5 and the Fujifilm X-A10?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.